RossWhitehead/AWS-notes/Databases.md

 * Multi-AZ NoSQL.
 * Cross-region replication.
+    * Transactions are not supported across regions.
+    * Utilises DynamoDB Streams.
 * Eventual-consistency and strong-consistency options.
 * ACID transactions.
 * Each table has a primary key and an optional sort key (i.e. composite PK index).